LGhassen/Deferred/Readme.md

 [![Pixel lights performance](https://i.imgur.com/s8pN5Nq.png)](https://www.youtube.com/watch?v=Qn9h8GK7cY4)

-Make sure  to set your pixel light setting to the maximum in the game settings to take full advantage of this
 # Known issues
 ## Terrain shader support
 As stock shaders are incompatible with deferred rendering, the terrain shaders are replaced with entirely new ones implemented from scratch to approximate the functionality of the stock ones.
 For now only the "Ultra" setting terrain shaders are replaced, meaning other settings won't work.
 That includes the regular, non-atlas ultra shader used on all the bodies (outside of Kerbin) to be clear (PQSTriplanarZoomRotation).